 Life moves pretty fast for many of us and getting a restful night’s sleep is getting more and more difficult.
-While we need 7 to 9 hours of sleep, some people are sleep deprived and end up waking up tired and groggy.
+While we need 7 to 9 hours of sleep, some people are sleep-deprived and end up waking up tired and groggy.
 A lack of sleep can affect not only your health but your quality of life.
 To make matters worse, when we finally do get some shut-eye, body pains or your partner snoring can prevent you from sleeping soundly.
 Avoiding some common sleep disorders is just one way to get a better night’s sleep.

 While getting at least 7 hours of sleep is a good target, some studies have shown that women need more sleep than men.
 Nine common sleeping problems can be avoided with some tips and fixes.
 Obviously, all of these tips are useful only if you have a comfortable mattress and pillows.
 If you’re shopping for a new bed, explore affordable mattresses online or visit your local bedding stores.
 Without further ado, here are 9 common sleeping problems with tips to help you sleep better.

 - Try new sleep positions like sleeping on your side or propping your head up a few inches.
+Whether you sleep on your right side, left side, or on your back or stomach, finding the best side to sleep on can help eliminate many sleeping problems.
 Snoring is caused by soft tissue and your tongue falling back and obstructing the airway when sleeping on your back.

 - You can also clear out your sinuses with saline before bed.
 A blocked nose causes you to breathe from your mouth and aggravates snoring.